 I should have instead hired a WordPress Freelancer for the job, it would have saved me 2 months which I could have easily invested in something else.

 Don’t repeat what I did.
-In the short run, we think we have saved money, but it’s best to let experts do the job.
+In the short run, we think we have saved money, but it’s best to let website development agencies do the job.

 Now let’s look at the costs,